Ishan-001/Ishan-001/README.md

 ### Summary👋
 - 🔭 I’m currently experimenting with Augmented Reality with Unity.
 I plan on working with Blockchains.
 - 👨 Skilled in Android Development.
-I have also worked with Flask with basic HTML, CSS, JS, Bootstrap.
+I have also worked with Flask and basic HTML, CSS, JS, Bootstrap.
 I have also explored openCV.
 - 👯 Eveready to transform brilliant ideas into android apps.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/ishan-khandelwal-apk/)
 - 😄 Pronouns: Android Developer.